exploring self-realization, sacred personhood, and full humanity

 Probability tells us that the employment of a number 50+ times within short compass could not happen by accident.
 Revelation's author is trying to tell us something by this surfeit of usage.

-coded language so as to not alarm Dear Leader
+coded language so as to not alarm Dear Leader and invite his wrath

 so many sevens

 In Revelation we find 7 churches, 7 angels, 7 thunders, 7 trumpets, 7 woes, 7 Beast-resurrections, 7 vials... we could go on.
 The number seven, especially when used in this ostensible way, has a hidden meaning in the Bible, indicating fullness, completeness, perfection.